SAL User Guide

 The SAL SDK should be installed on a modern (x86_64) Linux computer.
 The current baseline recommend configuration is 64-bit AlmaLinux 8.x.

-The following packages should also be installed prior to working with the SDK (use either the rpm or yum package managers for CentOS, and apt-get, dpkg, or synaptic for Debian based systems.
+The following packages should also be installed prior to working with the SDK (use either the rpm or yum package managers for AlmaLinux, and apt-get, dpkg, or synaptic for Debian based systems.
 Installation of system packages must be done using sudo (eg sudo yum install, or sudo apt-get install).

 • gcc-c++